fedluc/qupled/docs/contribute.rst

       pip install -r dev/requirements.txt

-   Additionally, ensure that you have all the necessary :ref:`external dependenceis <external_dependencies>` installed.
+   Additionally, ensure that you have all the necessary :ref:`external dependencies <external_dependencies>` installed.

 Formatting